weleen/awesome-agent/README.md

 <details><summary>Before 2020</summary>

+- [On the Control of Multi-Agent Systems: A Survey](http://www.nowpublishers.com/article/Details/SYS-019), Foundations and Trends©R in Systems and Control, 2019, Northeastern University China.
 - [A actor-based architecture for customizing and controlling agent ensembles](https://agents.usask.ca/Papers/jamali-thati-agha-intelsys99.pdf), IEEE Intelligent Systems and their Applications, 1999, UIUC.
 - [KQML as an agent communication language](https://dl.acm.org/doi/pdf/10.1145/191246.191322), CIKM, 1994.
 </details>